What three organizations comprise EJCDC?

 What document families are published by EJCDC?

-EJCDC publishes four families of documents as follows:
+EJCDC publishes six families of documents as follows:

 - Engineering (Owner-Engineer, Engineer-Subconsultant)

 These documents are updated on an ongoing basis and are dated from 2014-2017.
 They include: Owner-Engineer Agreements (full and short-form), structured as basic terms plus contract-specific exhibits with detailed scope of services.
 This family includes Agreements between owners and consultants such as geotechnical and design engineer, and engineers and subconsultants, such as architects.
-The Engineering family of documents also includes a Joint Venture Agreement, Peer Review Agreement, and Program Management Agreement. - Construction
+The Engineering family of documents also includes a Joint Venture Agreement, Peer Review Agreement, and Program Management Agreement.
+Terms and conditions for use can be found in the EJCDC Engineering Series License Agreement. - Construction

 What user guidance is available?